mguideng/mguideng.github.io/_posts/2019-02-27-scrape-glassdoor-gdscrapeR.md

 * SelectorGadget helped to identify the selectors to pass through `html_nodes()`, however it had its limitations.
 It was picking up additional elements that were hidden (due to toggling between English and foreign language translations for a few reviews) and could not be deselected by the point-and-click tool.
 I couldn't figure out how to exclude them without manually reducing the output.
 So special thanks to my friend Kirk N. for poking around the HTML source code to provide a solution, which was to add the `:not([class*='toggleBodyOff'])` specification.

 * Writing a scraper is fun, challenging, and opens up so many possibilities for data analysts and data scientists.
-Although most everything on the web is scrapable, there are restrictions and it may not be completely allowable.
-Make sure to check the site's Terms of Use (especially if you create an account that requires a log-in) and refer to the restrictions (which can often be found by adding "/robots.txt" to the end of the website URL) before deciding what/how to scrape and what you'll be doing with it.
+Although most everything on the web is scrapable, there are restrictions and it may not be completely allowable (particularly if you create an account that requires a log-in).
+You can check a site's restrictions (which can often be found by adding "/robots.txt" to the end of the website URL) before deciding what/how to scrape and what you'll be doing with it.

-* [Best practices for web scraping in R](https://gist.github.com/abelsonlive/3769469) recommends inserting a sleep interval in between each sequential scrape.
+* Best practices for web scraping includes inserting a sleep interval in between each sequential scrape.
 I haven't considered this before, and it's a good point.
 Not only do I not want my scraper booted, it's also not polite to bombard web servers with hundreds/thousands of immediately sequential requests. `gdscrapeR` is set to sleep ~5.5 seconds (on average) in between each iteration.
 For a well-behaved bot, I would suggest allowing 2 seconds minimum (or 5 seconds ideally) between each page request.

 * Going the API route involves registering with a site administrator to get a key and to make requests using that key.
-Depending on my specific needs, an API may be the better option over writing a scraper that makes HTTP requests, especially since keeping up with changes to a website requires making changes to a scraper.
+Depending on my specific needs, an API may be the better option over writing a scraper that makes HTTP requests, especially since keeping up with changes to a website requires constant maintenance to a scraper.
 There can be reasons, however, why an API is not sufficient for your needs.
 Aside from lack of availability, what other reasons might one opt to bypass it?
 Consider the following scenarios:
     + The API available may not be as up-to-date as the visitor webpage itself and you are depending on current data;
     + Rate limits are more restrictive than your (polite) web scraper and you don't want to be subject to them;
     + You simply want to gather data privately while remaining anonymous; or